TriphiBot: A Triphibious Robot Combining FOC-based Propulsion with Eccentric Design: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{ross-domain} mobility has attracted enormous attention due to the potential to tackle complex tasks across various environments \cite{zeng2022review,ramirez2025multimodal}.
-Aerial mobility provides rapid response speed and a bird's-eye view in three-dimensional space; ground mobility has efficient energy consumption, and a viewpoint from ground; and swimming capability enables underwater inspection, thus enhancing survivability in most working environments.
-A single robot that can freely move in different conditions and provides seamless transitions between different mediums is highly desirable for missions in hazardous or complex areas, such as search and rescue and the exploration of unknown environments.
-However, current research remains predominantly confined to dual-mode robots, such as land-air or water-air platforms \cite{kalantari2013design,li2022aerial}.
+Aerial mobility provides rapid response speed and a bird's-eye view in three-dimensional space; ground mobility features high energy efficiency, and a viewpoint from the ground; and swimming capability enables underwater inspection, thus enhancing survivability in most working environments.
+A single robot that can freely move in different conditions and provides seamless transitions between different media is highly desirable for missions in hazardous or complex areas, such as search and rescue and the exploration of unknown environments.
+However, current research remains predominantly confined to dual-mode robots, such as land-air or water-air platforms \cite{kalantari2013design,li2022aerial,meng2025design}.
 While demonstrating considerable progress, these systems are inherently limited to two operational domains.
-A few results about triphibious robots adopt a design of a quadcopter and passive wheels, which gently demonstrate their application in three different environments \cite{zhu2019implementation,guo2018design,takahashi2015all}.
+A few studies on triphibious robots adopt a design of a quadcopter and passive wheels, which briefly demonstrate their application in three different environments \cite{zhu2019implementation,guo2018design,takahashi2015all}.
 However, they still lack the ability for seamless cross-domain movement.